 (I also want to note that just because you think right now you fall into the first category doesn’t necessarily mean that’s actually what fulfills you.
 Avoiding social activities out of indifference is different than avoiding them out of fear or anxiety).

-For those who dream of more adventure, those who want exciting stories to relive and retell, and for those who want (as the saying goes) to “skid in [the grave] broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
-What a Ride!” then I want to share the biggest piece of advice I have for creating more adventure in your life.
+For those who dream of more adventure, those who want exciting stories to relive and retell, and for those who want (as the saying goes) to, “skid into [the grave] broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming ‘Wow!
+What a Ride!’” then I want to share the biggest piece of advice I have for creating more adventure in your life.

-When faced with a decision, like most people I usually weight the pros and cons of each option.
+When faced with a decision I usually weigh the pros and cons of each option.
 When there is a clear winner from this perspective, the correct choice is obvious.

 For example, my brother recently got engaged and he quickly asked me: would I rather be a groomsman or marry him and his fiance as the officiant?

-Or imagine you’re at a new restaurant and your stuck deciding between two options, both of which sound good, are about the same price, and neither of which includes a food you’re particularly craving more than the other.
+Or imagine you’re at a new restaurant and you’re stuck deciding between two options, both of which sound good, are about the same price, and neither of which includes food you’re particularly craving more than the other.
 How do you choose which entree to pick?

 Or say you want to go on your first international trip, and you have a list of places you’ve always wanted to travel.
 Both destinations are bucket list items, both cost about the same, and you could go to either in the allotted time you have to travel.
 Which destination do you pick first?